-The Compensation and Benefits Committee believes that there was no conflict of interest between the compensation consultant and the Compensation and Benefits Committee during the year ended December 31, 2012.
-In reaching this conclusion, the Compensation and Benefits Committee considered the factors set forth in the SEC rule effective July 27, 2012 regarding compensation advisor independence.
+The Compensation and Benefits Committee has determined that there was no conflict of interest between the compensation consultant and the Compensation and Benefits Committee during the year ended December 31, 2013.
+In reaching this conclusion, consistent with its charter, the Compensation and Benefits Committee considered the factors set forth in NASDAQ Rule 5605(d)(3) regarding compensation advisor independence.